spluta/NN_Synth_1/README.md

 4) You can flip through the points settings of the current model by pressing next point.
 This makes more sense with prediction on.
 5) Clear point will clear the current point.
 6) Make point will make a new point.
 7) Once the points are all made, press train.
-A new terminal window should pop up and train the model.
-8) Press reloadNNs to reload all the models and it should be ready to go.
+8) The neural net model should reload automatically and be reprimed (the faders will jump around a bit).